thermalogic/Practices/P2/README.md

 **Object-oriented Programming**：The General Rankine Cycle Simulator

-Apply computational thinking to solve more complex problems
+Apply `computational thinking` to model and solve more complex problems

 **Deadline:**  2020.05.19